rahmatnazali/pimage/README.md

 ## GUI
 ![GUI screenshoot](/assets/gui_result.PNG?raw=true)

-Note: This version does not support GUI.
+**Note**: This version does not support GUI.
 If you want to implement it, you can visit the old repo mentioned above for the snippets.

 ## Getting Started